Cannibal Ferox: Cast

+Background

+Cannibal Ferox was produced as part of the "cannibal boom" of Italian exploitation cinema during the 1970s and 1980s.
+In a 2015 interview, Ruggero Deodato identified the film as a knockoff of his own Cannibal Holocaust (1980) — the two films share a similar plot and many cast members and locations.
+However, Umberto Lenzi claimed that Deodato's film had copied his own, earlier film Man from the Deep River (1972), which is often credited with starting the cannibal boom.

+Lenzi directed the film back-to-back with another cannibal film, Eaten Alive!
+(1980), which also featured actor Robert Kerman.

+Production

+Filming took place on-location in Leticia, Amazonas, Colombia and New York City, with some interior scenes shot at Elios Studios in Rome.

+Actor Giovanni Lombardo Radice was highly-critical of the film, considering his character one-dimensional and objecting to the unsimulated animal violence.
+During filming, Radice refused to participate in a scene where his character slaughtered a pig.
+Lenzi said "[Robert De Niro] would do it," to which the actor responded "De Niro would kick your ass all the way back to Rome."
+In the end, the scene was performed by a body double.
+Radice used a stage name, "John Morghen", to disassociate himself from the film, but admitted in later years that it had brought him many fans from across the world.

+The film was scored by Fiamma Maglione (who also appears in the film as Myrna) and Roberto "Budy" Donati, and arranged and directed by Carlo Maria Cordio.

 Release

 Cannibal Ferox was released in Italy on 24 April 1981.

-Terry Levene's Aquarius Releasing opened the film in New York in September 1983, under the title Make Them Die Slowly.
-Levene's assistant, Ron Harvey, explained to Fangoria magazine that the box office success of 'Mondo' documentary Savage Man, Savage Beast had inspired the company to seek out a similar property, but one aligned to a fictional narrative.
+Terry Levene's Aquarius Releasing opened the film in NYC in September 1983 under the title "Make Them Die Slowly".
+Levene's assistant, Ron Harvey, explained to Fangoria magazine that the box-office success of the "Mondo" documentary "Savage Man, Savage Beast" had inspired the company to seek out a similar property, but one aligned with a fictional narrative.
 Aquarius' marketing strategy was minimal: a sensational, gratuitously violent trailer (narrated, in a break from tradition, by a woman, in order to provide a jarring counterpoint to the grotesque imagery), no print ads, and the marquee of the Liberty Theatre on 42nd Street completely emblazoned with huge, garish banners and colour stills announcing the film.
 Harvey further remarked that, although the film was hugely successful at venues that would play it, most cinemas shunned the film - he approximated there were probably only 100 theatres nationwide in which it could play.